Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-5-Enhancing-Copilot.md

 ### Step 3.2: Creating a Custom Agent

-Custom agents are defined in the `.github/agents/` directory of your repository.
+Custom agents are defined in the `.github/agents/` directory of your repository, or in the .github repository in your organization.

 #### Agent Configuration Structure: